 The Results Of Top USA Brands Of Coconut Flour

-King Arthur Coconut Flour does seem to be the best coconut flour, beating out the other top 2 favourite brands for the lowest carbohydrate content with a 20.55% difference, if comparing it to Bob’s Red Mill Coconut Flour and a difference of 5.48% if compared to Healthworks Coconut Flour.
+King Arthur Coconut Flour does seem to be the coconut flour with the lowest carbs, beating out the other top 2 favorite brands with a 20.55% difference, if comparing it to Bob’s Red Mill Coconut Flour and a difference of 5.48% if compared to Healthworks Coconut Flour.

-Benefits of Baking With Coconut Flour
+Benefits of Coconut Flour

 It may help support heart health due to its lower carb content that can help moderate blood sugar levels too.
 It is a high source of fiber, making it a healthier option in baking.
 Both soluble and insoluble fibers assist your digestive health in helping to prevent constipation and even benefits a diverse gut microbiome.